Napkin Films · Creative Technology

 Napkin Films runs on a custom Python animation engine paired with ChipForge, an in-house chip-tune music synthesis system.
 Voices are generated through ElevenLabs.
 Two render engines (PIL and HTML5 Canvas) feed FFmpeg assembly with JSON-manifest-driven audio sync.

-The films land here first.
-The technical writing on how each one is made lives across the projects page.
+The films appear here first.
+The technical writing on how each one is made lives across the projects page, and the instrumental scores are collected on the music page, on Bandcamp and available to license.